 The thick silken egg sac contains about 500 (but can be as many as 2000) eggs which look round and small when hatched.

-Their webs are not big enough and unlike most other spider species it is usually not spun for catching preys.
+Their webs are not big enough and unlike most other spider species, it is usually not spun for catching prey.

-They are docile and do not attack unless provoked or instigated to do so.
+They are docile and do not attack unless provoked.
 However, their bite is painful and their fangs are said to be an inch in length.
-Nevertheless, there has been no known incidence of their venom being poisonous to humans.
-Instead of biting they sting with their hair that may cause skin irritations.
-Moreover, their hairs could even result in blindness when it gets into one’s eyes.
+Instead of biting, they sting with their hair which may cause skin irritations.
+Moreover, their hairs could even result in blindness when they get into one’s eyes.

 Other names | LP, Salmon pink |